 - Final: 30%

 Both exams and both legal briefs must be completed to pass this course.

-Think Pieces: All students are responsible for writing one double-spaced page on one or more topics in that week’s readings (i.e. the readings scheduled for the following day’s class meeting).
-The think pieces will be due by 7:00 pm on Wednesday (uploaded to SafeAssign on Blackboard).
-This is a very firm deadline.
-I need to have time to read the papers before we meet on Thursday.
-No think piece is required for the week of the midterm or the weeks when written briefs are due.
+Think Pieces: Twice a week, students are responsible for writing one double-spaced page on one or more topics in that week’s readings (i.e. the readings scheduled for the following class meetings).
+The think pieces will be due by midnight pm on Monday and noon on Thursday (uploaded to SafeAssign on Blackboard).
+No think piece is required for the weeks when written briefs are due.

 The think pieces will be assessed on a scale of 1-5.
 A “3” indicates that the student has accurately grasped the reading.
 A “4” is indicative of a grasp of the reading with some critical reflection.
 A “5” indicates critical reflection as well as specific reference to the text.
 A “2” indicates that the answer misrepresents the text, while a “1” indicates that the question has not been answered.
 At the end of the semester the grade for quizzes will be calculated as follows:

 - mostly below 3s = C, D, or F

 Quizzes: Quizzes will be given periodically.
 I will write one question on the board at the end of class.
 This question will reflect our discussion and/or the assigned reading for the day.
 Students will have ten minutes to answer this question.
 The quizzes will be assessed on the same scale used for the think pieces.